Choi Bool-am: Biography

-Choi was born in the neighborhood of Geumgok-dong, Dong-gu, Incheon, Korea in 1940.
+Choi was born in the neighborhood of Geumgok-dong, Dong District, Incheon, Korea, Empire of Japan in 1940.
+He is of the Haeju Choe clan.
 Choi was the only son to his father Choi Cheol, a business man, and his mother Lee Myeong-suk who was a daughter of a royal pharmacist of the Korean Empire.
 Choi Cheol suddenly died when Choi was 8 years old and entered Sinheung Elementary School in Incheon.
 Choi moved to Seoul to attend Jungang Middle School.
 Choi was drawn to theater as he entered a theater club at Jungang High School.
-Choi established directing experiences while at Seorabeol Art College (which has since merged into the present-day Chung-Ang University).
+Choi established directing experiences while at Seorabeol Art College (which has since merged into the now Chung-Ang University).
 He entered Hanyang University in 1960.
 Before graduation, Choi starred in several plays.
-Choi was recruited as a KBS TV actor in 1976, and entered stardom with the role of Kim Jongseo in the drama series, Prince Suyang.
+Choi was recruited as a KBS TV actor in 1976, and entered stardom with the role of Kim Jong-seo in the drama series, Prince Suyang.

+He is also the host for Korean Cuisine and Dining, a food travelogue series on food of Korea and the Korean diaspora.